intel/yask/README.md

 ## Backward-compatibility notices
 ### Version 4
 * Version 4.00.00 was a major release with a number of notices:
+  - Support has been added for GPU offloading via the OpenMP device model.
+    Build any YASK stencil kernel with `make offload=1`.
+This will create a kernel library and executable with an "arch" field containing "offload" and the OpenMP device target name.
+    Use `make offload=1 offload_arch=<target>` to change the OpenMP target.
   - The default compiler for kernels is now the Intel(R) oneAPI C++ compiler, icpx.
     If you want to use a different compiler, use `make YK_CXX=<compiler> ...`.
     The default compiler for the YASK compiler is still `g++`.
 This can